hoangminh2408/PathPlanningMQP2019/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project running on a local machine, in which the robot attempts to drive a "figure eight" trajectory while there is a simulated attack on the robot's LIDAR sensor, injecting it with false position data.
+The software uses a mitigation method in order to reduce the effect of the simulated attack, and allows for the robot to travel the pre-planned trajectory with little disruption to desired operation.

 ### Prerequisites